Operation Guide: Intra-op Breast Reduction with Lipo

 Large, heavy breasts causing pain

-Large breasts are mostly made of fat, and fat is heavy.
 Women with large breasts are stuck carrying a lot of extra weight around.
 This can cause pain in the back, shoulders and neck, or even cause you to slouch.
 Supportive bras can only help so much; Bras often fit tightly in order to do their job.
 This means bras straps digging into shoulders and down around the bra band is a problem, leading to more pain and, often, bra bulge or bra rolls that show through clothing.

 Small cup sizes are in fashion

 B-cups are one of the most requested breast sizes in the United States these days.
-Australian women tend to prefer slightly larger (but not too large) breasts than women in the United States these days, and the fashion world is all over the place in terms of breast size, but as of the last decade more and more women tend to favor smaller breasts than they did in the past.
+Australian women tend to prefer slightly larger (but not too large) breasts than women in the United States these days, and the fashion world is all over the place in terms of breast size, but as of the last decade more and more women tend to favour smaller breasts than they did in the past.

 Where to buy swimsuits for large bust sizes?